RduMarais/LibreKast/README.md

 ```

 > lmk if you need my redirection setup for nginx or a docker image

+## Get Stream Tokens

+#### Twitch

+ * get an IRC chat token at https://twitchapps.com/tmi (token should have the form oauth:XXXXXX)
+ 	 * OAuth token in django admin dashboard (without the "oauth:" part)
+ 	 * this is responsible for connecting to twitch chat in an app
+ * create an app at https://dev.twitch.tv/console and create a new client secret
+ 	 * App Client ID in django admin dashboard
+ 	 * Client secret in django admin dashboard
+ 	 * these tokens are responsible for allowing LibreKast to interact with your Twitch account as an app

+#### Youtube

 ## Current State diagram

 based on current implem (not the final goal)